dev-akash01/technicaltest_ebi/README.md

 The app is capable of the following:

-1. Enter title of the paper. (at ad author page)
+1. Enter title of the paper. (at add author page)
 2. Add an author.
 3. Add an affiliation.
 4. Associating authors with their corresponding affiliations.